 College admissions season is upon us.
 With the ever-increasing competition among college applicants, writing an effective and sincere college recommendation letter is one way high school teachers can help students stand out among the competition.
 Every year, I write recommendations for a dozen or so students, often to the most prestigious universities in the nation.
 Here are a few things I have learned along the way:

-It’s okay to ask a student to provide you with a list of accomplishments and extracurricular activities.
+It’s OK to ask a student to provide you with a list of accomplishments and extracurricular activities.
+In fact, many teachers require students to provide a quick resume before they draft the letter!
 You can use these details to complement more personal narratives.
 However, if you find that you don’t really have personal details to add, you may want to consider whether you are the right person to write that student’s recommendation.

 If I feel that I don’t know a student well enough or don’t feel comfortable recommending them for some other reason, I just politely decline the request.
 I usually tell these students to ask a teacher who knows them better.

+Your letter is a business letter and requires a business letter format.
 To Whom It May Concern and Dear Admissions Representative are both acceptable salutations.
-Use a colon instead of comma.
-Your letter is a business letter and requires a business letter format.
+Use a colon instead of a comma.
 When mailing a letter, make sure to print it on your school letterhead.

 In the body of the letter, focus on who the student is rather than what the student has done.
 Between test scores, transcripts, and the dozens of questions on the application, admissions representatives have plenty of information about the applicant’s academic and extracurricular experiences.